 If you have a Bible at home that’s great, bring it with you.
 If not, you can use one of the Bibles found in each of our pews.
-You can also follow along using a Bible app on your smartphone or tablet.
+You can also follow along using your smartphone or tablet.

 Where can I park?

-We have our own spacious car park on the church grounds which you can use.
+We have a spacious car park on the church grounds which you can use.
 It has over 100 parking spaces including extra-wide spaces for those with mobility issues.

 Where do I sit?